Create Branch

 Last updated on

-Git, A branch is a lightweight movable pointer to one of your commits.
+A Git branch is a lightweight movable pointer to one of your commits.
 A feature or fix is thought of as a separate stream of development that you can work on without affecting code in the mainline.
 You can always create a separate branch and make changes of your own, without tampering with the actual code which will still remain intact until you decide to merge the work done.

 In this tutorial you will understand how to create a new branch on your repository.